Data Augmentation on Graphs: A Technical Survey: General Graph Data Augmentation

-This is a generative augmentation strategy that creates synthetic nodes by combining the existing nodes.
-Existing work based on node interpolation is mainly inspired by Mixup~\cite{Mixup,Manifold-Mixup} and SMOTE~\cite{SMOTE}.
-Mixup is a recently proposed image augmentation method based on the principle of Vicinal Risk Minimization (VRM), which can generate new synthetic images via linear interpolation.
+Existing work based on node mixup is mainly inspired by techniques such as Mixup~\cite{Mixup,Manifold-Mixup} and SMOTE~\cite{SMOTE}.
+Mixup is a recently proposed image augmentation technique based on the principle of Vicinal Risk Minimization (VRM), which can generate new synthetic images via linear interpolation.
 Incorporating the prior knowledge that linear interpolation of features should lead to linear interpolation of the associated targets, Mixup can extend the training distribution as follows~\cite{Mixup}: